aimms/how-to/Articles/298/298-use-flickr-api.rst

 .. image:: flickr/overview.PNG
     :align: center

-The **overview** section gives us the format to apply for using a request : An URL endpoint followed by specified parameters ``method``,``api_key`` and additional parameters (depending on the method) must be used.
+The **overview** section gives us the format to apply for using a request : An URL endpoint followed by specified parameters ``method``, ``api_key`` and additional parameters (depending on the method) must be used.

 ..
 Note:: To obtain your API key, please follow `this tutorial <https://www.flickr.com/services/apps/create/apply/>`_  and selecting a non-commercial key.
-Don't worry, th way you fill the fields doesn't matters in our case.
+Don't worry, the way you fill the fields doesn't matters in our case.
 Please keep your API key accessible, we'll need it in what's coming next.

 Finally, the **URL section** gives us the process to create a photo URL.This photo URL is what we need to download an image using a get request :